VoxelCubes/DeepQt/README.md

 - Higher-level glossaries.
 [How do they work?](https://github.com/VoxelCubes/DeepQt/blob/master/docs/glossary_help.md) Apply replacements even without translating any of the text.

-- Support for text files (epub coming eventually)
+- Support for plain text and epub files.

 ## Requires